First Council of the Lateran: Background

-The First Lateran Council was called by Pope Callixtus II whose reign began on February 1, 1119.
+The First Lateran Council was called by Pope Callixtus II whose reign began on 1 February 1119.
 It demarcated the end of the Investiture Controversy, which had begun before the time of Pope Gregory VII.
 The issues had been contentious and had continued with unabated bitterness for almost a century.
 Guido, as he had been called before his elevation to the papacy, was the son of William I, Count of Burgundy.
 He was closely connected with nearly all the royal houses of Europe on both sides of his family.
 He had been named the papal legate to France by Pope Paschal II.
 During Guido's tenure in this office, Paschal II yielded to the military threats of Henry V, Holy Roman Emperor, and was induced to issue the Privilegium in 1111.
 By that document, the Church gave up much of what had been claimed and subsequently attained by Pope Gregory VII and his Gregorian Reforms.

 The concessions did not bring the expected peace but were received with violent reactionary opposition everywhere.
 Europe had come to expect an end to the Investiture Controversy and was not willing to return to the old days, when the Holy Roman Emperor named the pope.
 The greatest resistance was seen in France and was led by Guido, who still held the office of the papal legate.
 He had been present in the Lateran Synod of 1112 which had proclaimed the Privilegium of 1111.
 On his return to France, Guido convoked an assembly of the French and Burgundian bishops at Vienne (1112).
 There, the lay investiture of the clergy (the practice of the king, especially the Holy Roman Emperor, of naming bishops and the Pope) was denounced as heretical.
 A sentence of excommunication was pronounced against Henry V, who had extorted through violence from the Pope the concessions documented in the Privilegium.
 The agreement was deemed to be opposed to the interests of the Church.
 The decrees from the assembly of Vienne which denounced the Privilegium were sent to Paschal II with a request for confirmation.
-Pope Paschal II confirmed them, which were received in general terms, on October 20, 1112.
+Pope Paschal II confirmed them, which were received in general terms, on 20 October 1112.

 Guido was later created cardinal by Pope Paschal II.
 The latter did not seem to have been pleased with Guido's bold and forward attacks upon Henry V, Holy Roman Emperor.
-On the death of Paschal II, January 21, 1118, Gelasius II was elected pope.
+On the death of Paschal II, 21 January 1118, Gelasius II was elected pope.
 He was immediately seized by the Italian allies of Henry V and on his liberation by the populace, he fled to Gaeta, where he was crowned.
 Henry V demanded the confirmation of the Privilegium and received no satisfactory reply.
 He then set about naming Burdinus, the archbishop of Braga, as his own pope, who assumed the name Gregory VIII but came to be known as Antipope Gregory VIII.
-Burdinus had already been deposed and excommunicated because he had crowned Henry V and the Holy Roman Emperor in Rome in 1117.
+Burdinus had already been deposed and excommunicated because he had crowned Henry V as the Holy Roman Emperor in Rome in 1117.